 HPC activation is a part of the dynamic change of the liver in response to chronic liver injury called ductular reaction (DR).
-Besides HPC activation, DR also includes immune cell infiltration, remodelling of extracellular matrix, and myofibroblast activation[10,14,15].
-Label retaining assay which used to determine the cycling speed of the ductular cell populations have suggested multiple potential niches for slower cycling ductular cells after injury.
-These include the intralobular bile ducts, areas around periductal mononuclear cells and peribiliary hepatocytes, and the Canal of Hering[16].
-However, most studies that characterised DR relied on immunohistochemistry on paraffin embedded sections, which has the limitation of being two-dimensional and lacking spatial information.
-This leads to the confusion that the DR observed is the activation of endogenous liver stem cells that leave their stem cell niche and migrate towards the site of injury and differentiate to hepatocytes.
-However, an elegant study performed by Kamimoto and colleagues used three-dimensional imaging technique to demonstrate that instead leaving their niche and migrate, the biliary tree undergoes complex remodelling without breaking from the main structure[17,18].
-Furthermore, they also observed cholangiocytes do not proliferate uniformly, which fits with the previous label retaining studies suggesting the heterogeneity in proliferative capacity within cholangiocyte populations.
-These indicate the presence of HPC populations within the biliary epithelium with different regenerative potential.
-However, the identity of HPC within cholangiocytes remains elusive as there are no specific markers to differentiate HPC from cholangiocytes[19,20].
-Nevertheless, subpopulations of cholangiocytes have been identified with markers such as Leucine-rich repeat-containing G-protein coupled receptor 5 (LGR5), ST14, Trop2, neural cell adhesion molecule (NCAM), MIC-1C3, CD133 and etc[21-26].
+Besides HPC activation, DR also includes immune cell infiltration, remodelling of the extracellular matrix, and myofibroblast activation[10,14,15].
+Label-retaining assays that determine the cycling speed of the ductular cell populations have suggested multiple potential niches for slower cycling ductular cells after injury.
+These include the intralobular bile ducts, areas around periductal mononuclear cells, peribiliary hepatocytes, and the Canal of Hering[16].
+However, most studies that characterised DR relied on immunohistochemistry of paraffin-embedded sections, which has the limitation of being two-dimensional and lacking spatial information.
+This leads to the confusion that the DR observed is the activation of endogenous liver stem cells that leave their stem cell niche, migrate towards the site of injury and differentiate into hepatocytes.
+However, an elegant study performed by Kamimoto and colleagues used three-dimensional imaging techniques to demonstrate that instead of leaving their niche and migrating, the biliary tree undergoes complex remodelling without diverging from the main structure[17,18].
+Furthermore, they also observed that cholangiocytes do not proliferate uniformly, which fits with the previous label-retaining studies suggesting heterogeneity in the proliferative capacity of cholangiocyte populations.
+These indicate the presence of HPC populations within the biliary epithelium with different regenerative potentials.
+However, the identity of HPCs within cholangiocytes remains elusive, as there are no specific markers to differentiate HPCs from cholangiocytes[19,20].
+Nevertheless, subpopulations of cholangiocytes have been identified with markers such as Leucine-rich repeat-containing G-protein coupled receptor 5 (LGR5), ST14, Trop2, neural cell adhesion molecule (NCAM), MIC-1C3, CD133, etc[21-26].